Supporting the future of accounting in Wisconsin

 In conjunction with National Financial Literacy Month in April, WICPA members participate in Reading Makes Cents by visiting elementary schools and reading money-themed books to students about the basics of money.

-This financial literacy event is held to teach students about real world financial situations.
+Reality Store is a financial literacy event held to teach students about real world financial situations.
 WICPA members work stations at the Reality Store where students go through simulations to open checking accounts, buy cars, houses, groceries, insurance and interact with business people.

 Students today, CPAs tomorrow

-This WICPA member e-newsletter is sent three times each year to provide information about Foundation activities and programs that create awareness of the accounting profession.
-It also encourages to volunteer and contribute to help ensure the future vitality of the profession.
+This WICPA e-newsletter is sent three times each year to provide information about Educational Foundation activities and programs that create awareness of the accounting profession.
+It also encourages volunteer opportunities and ways to help ensure the future vitality of the profession in Wisconsin.

 Students & Leaders Network